Ukrainian penal military units during the Russian invasion of Ukraine: Treatment

+According to an investigation by Ukrainian journalist Anna Kaliuzhna, the 225th Separate Assault Regiment's commanding officer Oleh Shyriaiev gave orders in both text and video form during the Kursk offensive which told soldiers of the regiment to treat deserters as the enemy and to shoot them on sight.
+According to accounts from soldiers of the regiment, many of who were from the unit's penal battalion, said that they were threatened with being shot if they retreated.
+They also told Kaliuzhna that soldiers of the 225th Assault Regiment's penal battalion were held against their will and beaten in basements which were used as makeshift prisons.
+Some soldiers were also reported to have been tied to the "tree of turth" and beaten.
+During the investigation, Shyriaiev claimed that he was referring to Russian soldiers disguising themselves with Ukrainian uniforms.

 Issues

 During an interview with UNN, a Ukrainian officer with the callsign "Kit" praised the motivation of the convicts of the 47th Mechanized Brigade's Shkval Battalion but also said there were "issues with their upbringing."
 According to a convict with the call sign "K" who was serving in a Shkval Battalion, the other convicts of his unit "behaved badly" and that the "cases of theft of things from military personnel became widespread."
 According to Sudovo-Yurydychna gazeta (also known as sud.ua), "There are frequent cases of bringing Shkval servicemen to justice for criminal offenses committed outside of military service.
 These are, according to court verdicts, theft, robbery, illegal possession of a vehicle, acquisition and storage of narcotic substances, intentional infliction of bodily harm, fraud, illegal storage or sale of firearms and ammunition."

+Attempts to address issues

+On 14 July 2026, the Ukrainian parliament passed law No. 15225, which grants convicts serving in the Ukrainian Armed Forces the same rights as other Ukrainian servicemen.
+Per the new law, convicts serving in the Ukrainian Armed Forces now have the right to an annual leave, the ability to request additional recovery time after being released from Russian captivity or after being wounded, and the ability to transfer to the Territorial Center of Recruitment and Social Support or other rear-line positions if medically unfit.
+Female convicts serving in the Ukrainian Armed Forces also now have the ability to request for maternity leave and childcare leave.